 Scott was encouraged to travel to Australia for wider career experience.
 He moved to Melbourne and The Point Restaurant, where he worked with acclaimed Chef, Scott Pickett, at the equivalent level of a Michelin star.
 When he returned to Scotland, it was to work with Chef Adam Stokes at Glenapp Castle Hotel.
 Scott is the first to acknowledge how much influence these up-and-coming chefs were to him in his early years.

 Scott became Senior Sous Chef at the well-known Russacks Hotel in St Andrews, where he took Rocca Restaurant to 3 AA rosette standard within a year of being promoted to Head Chef in 2012.
 This was a remarkable achievement for someone of age 26.
 From there he moved to The Adamson, a brand new up-market bistro establishment in St Andrews, where he built a new kitchen team and a great name for excellent food.
 While working there, Scott participated in the 2013 series of BBC TV's Professional Masterchef.
 He was runner-up in the final of the competition and excelled in his performance, watched and supported nationwide.
 When he left to make the move to Skye, The Adamson had just received the CIS Scottish Restaurant of the Year Award.

-Scott's accomplishments and outstanding career development encouraged business owner, Shirley Spea r, to approach him about taking over the Head Chef role at The Three Chimneys.
-She was further impressed when she met him in Glasgow to discuss the opportunity for him to move to the Isle of Skye.
-There seemed no doubt in his mind that the role of Head Chef at Scotland's most iconic Restaurant was exactly the move he was seeking to make to develop his career at a top level.
+When Shirley Spear offered Scott the position as Head Chef at The Three Chimneys, there was no doubt in his mind that the role at Scotland's most iconic Restaurants was exactly the move he was seeking to make to develop his career at a top level.